 The Writing portion of the Language Arts subsection is unlike any other part of the test.
-It is the only subsection to separate into halves—a essay half and a multiple choice half.
+It is the only subsection to separate into halves—an essay half and a multiple choice half.
 You will receive one prompt and 50 total multiple choice questions, all of which you have 120 minutes to complete.
 This gives you ample time to compose an essay response and answer the multiple choice questions to the best of your ability.

-The multiple choice half of the subsection will test your capability with grammar in a similar fashion to the reading subsection.
+The multiple choice half of the subsection will test your capability with grammar like the reading subsection.
 You will be given short written passages and sentences to read through with the expectation of combing through them for grammatical errors.
 This part of the test is essentially composed of 35 percent writing conventions, 43 percent language faculty, and 22 percent organization of ideas.
 You will be expected to scan a wide array of document types, spanning from written anecdotes to editorial pieces to assorted forms of personal writing, and analyzing them for any form of grammatical errors.
 This includes mechanics, organization, word choice, spelling, logical mistakes (with respect to sentence structure), and much more.
 Your answer choices will always pertain to an underlined portion which you will be expected to revise by selecting the corrected version of that particular error.

 Much like the Reading half of the Language Arts subsection, the Writing subsection covers a large assortment of objectives, all of which fall under the three main knowledge categories discussed above.
 We’ll go into further detail on these objectives to help you prepare and know which skills to place your focus on as you study.

 For the essay portion of the Writing section, your ability with ‘Writing Conventions’ depends on your handling of mechanics, usage, and grammar.
-This is also true for the multiple choice section, albeit tested in a different way.
+This is also true for the multiple choice section, albeit in a different format.
 On the multiple choice area, you’ll be expected to know how to utilize given reference materials, recognize various grammar conventions, and apply them to a sentence in order to make it as coherent and fluid as possible.

 When you write your essay, this category will be used to judge your capabilities with expression, structuring your sentences, and making correct word choices.
 However, on the multiple choice half, the test will look for your ability to pick up on the context of words depending on their usage, how sentences should flow and be used together, how to maintain a specific tone within a written work by way of language and other elements, and the different types of language that can be utilized to affect the style of a work.